RayaneYadel/RayaneYadel/README.md

 🎓 Recent graduate with a Bachelor's degree in Computer Science from Sorbonne University, awarded Highest Honors.
 Ranked 1st/1584 in 1st year (average: 19.25), 7th/200 in 2nd year (average: 16.59), and 15th/196 in 3rd year (average: 16.00)

-📚 Incoming Master's student in **Machine Learning for Data Science** at Paris University (apprenticeship)
+📚 Master’s student in Machine Learning for Data Science at Paris University

+💼 Data Scientist at ANFR — National Agency of Frequencies (France), Paris

 💡 Passionate about Data Science and Artificial Intelligence